 Comfort food, which scientists define as “foods people eat in response to specific circumstances, in order to feel pleasant or psychologically comfortable,” doesn’t necessarily have to be unhealthy.
 However, sweet, fatty and carby foods are often chosen because they provide immediate satisfaction and that quick energy boost.
-Indeed, we’re sure that we’re not the only ones who have been eating less fruit and vegetables and more junk food to help us cope with the stress and uncertainty the coronavirus has brought this year.
 It needn’t all be processed stuff though; you can fashion homecooked meals which still bring that hug you’re longing for from your dinner.

 While there are plenty of tasty options which are perfect for improving your mood, pasta is definitely a firm favourite here at IDEAL.
 Filling, versatile and perfect for meal planning as its budget-friendly, it’s impossible not to feel better after treating yourself to one of the most popular foods in the world.
 Here are 5 simple pasta dishes for you to turn to when all you want is comfort food.